yaelhayem/TDSADH18/docs/GangsofNY.md

 ==================

 FOR serious enthusiasts of 19th-century municipal street crime, these are heady times indeed.
-The long-delayed release of Martin Scorsese's ''Gangs of New York,'' in and of itself, is a cause for celebration among aficionados of Manhattan-based violence, for at long last the story of the Dead Rabbits, the Daybreak Boys, the Patsy Conroys and the Roach Guards can be told.
+The long-delayed release of Martin Scorsese's ''Gangs of New York,''<sup><a href="#fn1" id="ref1">1</a></sup> in and of itself, is a cause for celebration among aficionados of Manhattan-based violence, for at long last the story of the Dead Rabbits, the Daybreak Boys, the Patsy Conroys and the Roach Guards can be told.
 Coming on the heels of the reissue of Herbert Asbury's magisterial ''Gangs of New York: An Informal History of the Underworld,'' and renewed interest in Luc Sante's splendid 1991 book, ''Low Life,'' Mr. Scorsese's film, which opens Friday, is sure to rekindle America's love affair with its long-forgotten Irish-American street gangs and their nativist enemies.

 Even if Leonardo DiCaprio's casting as an Irish immigrant still seems a bit capricious.